Important Divorce Advice For Women: Seven Things To Keep In Mind

 What should you know before you get a divorce?

-Working with a divorce coach or a divorce attorney throughout this process is some of the best advice anyone could give.
-The best divorce advice for your situation will likely come from someone trained to handle family and civic law.
+Working with a divorce coach or a divorce attorney throughout this process is some of the best advice anyone could give, even if it means having to pay for their services.
+They can help ensure that both parties are satisfied with the divorce settlement agreement.
+The best divorce advice for your situation will likely come from someone trained to handle civic and family law.

 What should you do when you start going through divorce proceedings?

-When you begin to go through divorce proceedings, another big question to consider is child custody.
-Different states have different laws regarding this topic, so again, the best divorce advice you can receive will likely come from a professional.
+When you begin finalizing a divorce settlement agreement, another big question to consider is child custody.
+Different states have different laws regarding this topic, so again, the best divorce advice you can receive will likely come from a professional who specializes in family law.
 Also, take a moment to research divorce laws in your particular state or country.

 When you finish up divorce planning and divorce proceedings or the divorce process, our best advice is to focus on what makes you happy individually.
-Rebuilding yourself after a divorce is a great way to begin moving past it.
+Taking proactive steps to gather your financial documents, such as your social security, taxes, and credit-related documents, is crucial for your future.
+This allows you to understand your current financial situation and take steps to secure yourself moving forward.

 What should a woman ask for in a divorce?

-When going through divorce planning, a common practice is dividing up assets between two former spouses.
-This process is one that can spark a lot of conflict and arguments, and it is often what people are thinking of when they are concerned about losing money, housing, their children, and more.
+When going through divorce planning, a common practice is dividing up marital assets between two former spouses.
+This process can spark a lot of conflict and arguments.
+It is often what divorced women are thinking of when they are concerned about losing money, housing, their children, and more.
+Discussions about the financial aspects, such as claiming social security benefits or how much a spouse should pay in alimony and child support payments, can also create conflict between both parties.

-One of the best pieces of advice someone going through a divorce can receive, then, is to work with someone who knows how to help them advocate for and defend themselves.
+One of the best pieces of advice someone going through a divorce can receive, then, is to work with someone who knows how to help them advocate for and protect themselves.
+As a woman, you will need to protect your financial health to prepare for post-divorce life, including your credit, investment accounts, life insurance policies, retirement accounts, and social security benefits.
+Make sure all your bank statements, retirement account statements, credit card statements, tax returns, and other financial documents are in order.
 A divorce lawyer, a divorce coach, and relationship counselors are all great examples of professionals that you might work with during the divorce process.

 What can you expect during the divorce process?

-During the divorce process, if working with a lawyer, you will get the opportunity to claim certain assets that you feel you are entitled to.
-However, many people find that an amicable and collaborative divorce is a far better way to do so; not only does it avoid the fee and hassle of a lawyer, but it also helps prevent unnecessary conflict.
+During the divorce process, if you pay to work with a lawyer, you will get the opportunity to claim certain assets that you feel you are entitled to.
+However, many people find that an amicable and collaborative divorce is a far better way to do so; not only does it avoid the fee and hassle of a lawyer, but it also helps protect themselves from unnecessary conflict in the future.
+Still, it’s critical for all parties involved to be aware of all the financial aspects of getting divorced.
+Divorced women should pay close attention to life insurance policies, required alimony payments, social security benefits, and any property division that occurs during the separation.

 Unfortunately, though, collaborative divorce proceedings are not always an option for everyone, and not everyone wants them to be an option.
 Generally, the best advice is to avoid seeking out heavier legal assistance unless you need it.
 Still, the best divorce advice for you really depends on your situation.

 No matter why you are getting a divorce can be an opportunity to work together, or it can be the complete opposite.
-Try not to compare your experience of divorce to those of others.
+Try not to compare your experience of divorce to those of others, and try to keep a positive outlook.

 Do people regret divorce?